-The Oakland City Council re-introduced an ordinance last night aimed at exempting some small landlords from the city’s business tax on gross receipts from rents.
-The ordinance, which was introduced in May by council members Kalb, Gallo, and Kaplan, is aimed at relieving low-to-medium income residents of the annual tax of $13.95 per $1,000 of gross revenue, though they will still have to apply for the exemption.
-Final passage was expected last night, but due to errors in the printing of the title of the ordinance on the agenda, a final vote is now scheduled for the January City Council meeting.
+The Oakland City Council has passed an ordinance aimed at exempting some small landlords from the city’s business tax on gross receipts from rents.
+The ordinance, which was introduced in 2018 by council members Kalb, Gallo, and Kaplan, is aimed at relieving low-to-medium income residents of the annual tax of $13.95 per $1,000 of gross revenue, though they will still have to apply for the exemption.

-If passed, the exemption will be available to owners of single-family homes, townhouses, or condos who rent out no more than two rooms, as well as owners of a duplex or single-family home with one or two accessory dwelling units (ADUs), so long as they meet the following criteria:
+The exemption is available to owners of single-family homes, townhouses, or condos who rent out no more than two rooms, as well as owners of a duplex or single-family home with one or two accessory dwelling units (ADUs), so long as they meet the following criteria: